 I unscrewed the seat from the chair, cleaned up the frame a bit and spray painted the chair black.
 Then I took the orange cover off the seat and stapled some extra fabric I had on hand, onto the seat.
 The seat was then fastened back onto the chair.
 This was a quick and easy project that took maybe an hour or two and that includes dry time.

-I hope you all have enjoyed these 3 before and after reveals!
+I hope you all have enjoyed these 3 Easy Projects to Inspire!

 You might also like: